unrealwork/atsd-use-cases/chart-of-the-day/unemployment/README.md

 *Fig 2.* Periods of full employment are highlighted in green and periods of over 10% unemployment are highlighted in red.
 Full-employment and 10%-unemployment `[threshold]` series are used to highlight upper and lower value limits.

 The **Trends** chart above tracks periods with full employment using an `alert-expression`.
 The exceptionally high unemployment period during the early 1980s may be explained by the then-ongoing worldwide recession which began in 1979 amid a global energy crisis caused by the Iranian oil embargo and subsequent Iran-Iraq war, combined with extreme Fed monetary policy meant to combat double-digit inflation.
-Ironically, the global oil supply only contracted about 4% during the embargo, but speculation, panic, and commodity runs caused a huge price surge which wouldn't be reversed for almost twenty years.
+Ironically, the global oil supply only contracted about 4% during the embargo, but speculation, panic, and commodity runs caused a huge price surge which would not be reversed for almost twenty years.

 ### The Relationship Between GDP and Unemployment

-While correlation alone can never be used to prove causation, common sense tells us that the more unemployed there are in the population, the worse off the GDP will inevitably be.
+While correlation alone can never be used to prove causation, common sense tells us that the more unemployed there are in the population, the worse off the GDP inevitably is.
 Compare the percent-change charts from above for unemployment and GDP when they are overlaid on one another.

 ![](./images/compare-emp-gdp.png)
 [![](./images/button-new.png)](https://trends.axibase.com/2a9d8451#fullscreen)